Aashayein: Plot

 Rahul Sharma (John Abraham) is a compulsive gambler and, while betting, wins 30 million rupees.
-That night he asks his girlfriend, Nafisa (Sonal Sehgal), to marry him and she agrees.
+That night he asks his girlfriend, Nafisa (Sonal Sehgal), to marry him, and she agrees.
 Right after this, Rahul collapses.

 The next day he goes to the doctor for a medical test and finds out that he has cancer.
-Rahul does not know how to handle this situation, in the middle of the night runs down a street screaming, knowing that he only has months to live.
-On that night, he finds a piece of newspaper in which he sees an advertisement of a rehabilitation centre for persons with such incurable diseases to spend last days of their life in it.
-Rahul runs away from his fiancée, leaving most of the money he earned, for her.
+Rahul does not know how to handle this situation; in the middle of the night, he runs down a street screaming, knowing that he only has months to live.
+That night, he finds a piece of newspaper in which he sees an advertisement for a rehabilitation centre for persons with such incurable diseases to spend the last days of their lives in it.
+Rahul runs away from his fiancée, leaving most of the money he earned for her.

-Once Rahul gets into the centre, he meets several people like Parthasarthi (Girish Karnad) who speaks with the help of an electrolarynx because of his cancer; Madhu (Farida Jalal) who was a prostitute and an AIDS patient now; Padma (Anaitha Nair) a teenage girl with lot of dreams but no life to fulfill them – she can't even walk properly; Govinda (Ashwin Chitale) a comic loving kid, who is said to have certain higher capabilities and everybody treats him as a messenger of God.
+Once Rahul gets into the centre, he meets several people like Parthasarthi (Girish Karnad), who speaks with the help of an electrolarynx because of his cancer; Madhu (Farida Jalal), who was a prostitute and an AIDS patient now; Padma (Anaitha Nair), a teenage girl with a lot of dreams but no life to fulfill them – she can't even walk properly; and Govinda (Ashwin Chitale), a comic-loving kid, who is said to have certain higher capabilities, and everybody treats him as a messenger of God.
 The relationship between Rahul and each of these people grows with time.

 One day Rahul coughs hard and struggles for breath, and he goes to Govinda's room and falls down there.
-Next day when Rahul wakes up, Govinda offers him mangoes and he tells him a story.
+The next day, when Rahul wakes up, Govinda offers him mangoes, and he tells him a story.
 The story was similar to the story of Rahul's dreams, in which he imagines himself as Indiana Jones.
-In the story he is on a mission to find his lost whip which is locked in a box in the palace of death.
-To find the key of that box, he needs to make free many souls who are in chains.
-Rahul imagines himself to be Indiana Jones, and Parthasarathy, Madhu etc. as the locked spirits, and Padma as a spirit who motivates Rahul to find the key.
+In the story, he is on a mission to find his lost whip, which is locked in a box in the palace of death.
+To find the key to that box, he needs to make free many souls who are in chains.
+Rahul imagines himself to be Indiana Jones, and Parthasarathy, Madhu, etc. as the locked spirits, and Padma as a spirit who motivates Rahul to find the key.